 Note that you can also grab these values from the IdP metadata, the URL for which is available under the Issuer URL field.

-Fill in the fields as shown below.
+Click Add and fill in the fields as shown below.

 - The ‘Id Property‘ should match whatever Absorb parameter was mapped in Step 5 – usual email address.